Ayse Pamuk is Tenured Full Professor of Urban Studies and Planning at

 students at the University of Virginia and has lectured worldwide.
 At SFSU, she teaches

-Housing Policy and Planning, Data Analysis, Dynamics of the American City, and the Urban Studies and Planning Senior
+Housing Policy and Planning (graduate and undergraduate), Data Analysis, Dynamics of the American City, and the Urban Studies and Planning Senior

 - "Immigration and urban development" In Local